dskemp/courtdata/content/cases/ot2014/13-684/index.md

 - "David C. Frederick"
 - "Elaine J. Goldenberg"
 - "Seth P. Waxman"
+roles:
+- "on behalf of the Petitioners"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "on behalf of the Respondents"
 tags:
 - "Truth in Lending Act"
 - "recission"